ibm-cloud-docs/account/context-restrictions-what-is.md

 A network zone represents an allowlist of IP addresses where an access request is created.
 It defines a set of one or more network locations that are specified by the following attributes:
 * IP addresses, which include individual addresses, ranges, or subnets.
 * VPCs
-* Service references, which allow access from other {{site.data.keyword.cloud}} services.
+* Service references, which allow access from other {{site.data.keyword.Bluemix}} services.

 #### IP addresses
 {: #ip-attribute}